-Peter Viner-Brown wrote:
+Peter Viner-Brown with his Nissan LEAFPeter Viner-Brown wrote:

 I’ve driven over 50,000 miles in my EVs and have only paid for tire rotations and screen wash.
 Otherwise, they have all been maintenance free.
 And it has cost just 5 cents a mile in fuel – far less than the 16 cents per mile I’d be paying with a gas car right now.